 In today’s challenging times, it’s critical to make sure our children are equipped with the social and emotional learning (SEL) skills to cope with the world around them.
 The WE Schools program brings social and emotional learning together with service-learning, helping children build key skills such as resilience, empathy, perseverance and problem-solving.
 With a strong foundation of SEL skills, children will be better able to understand and manage their emotions, feel and show empathy for others, establish positive relationships and make responsible decisions.

-Whether you're an educator looking to bring SEL into your classroom through service-learning or a parent looking to support your child's learning at home, we have all the resources you need to get started.
+Whether you're an educator looking for ways to integrate SEL into your lesson planning, or a parent looking to support your child's learning at home, we have all the resources you need to get started.

 employers say social and emotional skills are the most important for success, yet also the hardest skills to find